 To summarize:

-• Duplications, Deletions, Insertions, Indels, and Inversions may be in the reference file, depending on the complexity of the variation and the level of nomenclatures used within the literature.
-For these, we recommend querying the Mastermind API if they are not in the reference file, for maximum sensitivity.
+Frameshift variants, Duplications, Deletions, Insertions, Indels, and Inversions may be in the reference file, depending on the complexity of the variation and the level of nomenclatures used within the literature.
+For these, we recommend querying the Mastermind API for maximum sensitivity.

-PLEASE NOTE: If you embed the CVR data in user-facing applications, we strongly recommend that you clearly inform users of these limitations.
-Mastermind has found variants in the published literature which are not in the CVR (refer to summary above).
-In these cases, Mastermind can be queried directly to find relevant literature.
+PLEASE NOTE: If you embed the IVR data in user-facing applications, we strongly recommend that you clearly inform users of these limitations.
+Mastermind has found variants in the published literature which are not in the IVR (refer to summary above).
+In these cases, the Mastermind API can be queried directly to find relevant literature.

 For more information contact Genomenon at support@genomenon.com